 MUS 575 - Private Lessons in Music Composition

 This course is intended to provide students individual instruction in music composition.
 Students compose works in preparation for their Graduate Composition recital.
-Attendance at the semi-monthly Graduate Composers' Forum is also performance.
-Open to qualified students by audition or instructor's consent.
+Attendance at the semi-monthly Graduate Composers' Forum is also required.

 MUS 576 - Symphonic Band